jitsi/handbook/docs/dev-guide/contributing.md

 [individual](https://jitsi.org/icla).
 If you cannot accept the terms laid out in the agreement, unfortunately, we cannot accept your contribution.

-## Creating Pull Requests
+## Creating Pull Requests 🛠️
-- Fork the repo.
+- Fork the repository to your GitHub account.
-- Create a new topic branch for your changes based off the master branch with a suitable name.
+- Create a new branch for your changes, based on the master branch.
+Choose a descriptive name for your branch.
-- Perform **one** logical change per pull request.
+- Make **one** logical change per pull request to keep things organized.
-- Maintain a clean list of commits, squash them if necessary.
+- Keep your commit history clean and concise.
+If necessary, squash multiple commits into one.
-- Rebase your topic branch on top of the master branch before creating the pull request. **Never** merge master, always rebase.
+- Rebase your branch onto the latest changes in the master branch before submitting the pull request. **Never** merge master, always rebase.
 - Commits should have prefix indicating what they do is it feature, a fix or a translation update.
-This helps with automatted release notes generation.
+This helps with automated release notes generation.
 Prefix the commits with `feat(feature name) `, `fix(feature name)`, etc.

 ## For 8x8 employees
 - Don't link any internal resources such as Jira issues, this is an Open Source project

-## Coding style
+## Coding Style

 ### Comments